 - Make the experience your own: There is no single right way to drink bourbon.
 Don’t hesitate to add a splash of water, mix it into a simple cocktail, or pair it with your favorite snacks to discover what you enjoy most.

-What Makes a Bourbon Sweet and Approachable?
+What Makes a Bourbon Sweet and Easy to Drink?

 If you’re new to bourbon, you might think its sweetness comes from added sugar, but that’s rarely the case.
 A bourbon’s signature sweet and smooth character comes directly from how it’s made.
 The specific grains used in the recipe and the spirit’s final alcohol content are two of the biggest factors that shape its flavor profile.
 Understanding these two elements will help you find a bottle you’ll genuinely enjoy sipping.